Sacred Names of God

 Is “Jesus” a pagan name?
 Isn’t the name “Yeshua”, “Yehoshua”, “Yahshua”, or “Yahusha” more accurate?

-The New Testament was written in Greek so clearly it was God’s choice to have the name of His Son given to us in Greek, which is ‘Iesous’.
+The New Testament was written in Greek so clearly it was God’s choice to have the name of His Son – the name above all names – given to us in Greek, which is ‘Iesous’.
 The English form is ‘Jesus’.

 All the Hebrew and Aramaic names for Jesus contain an ‘h’ which Greek cannot represent due to the rules of its language and alphabet.
 “Iesous” (pronounced yay-soos) is the Greek spelling.
 This corresponds precisely to “Yeshua” which has no ‘h’ in the middle – only an ‘sh’ which was one letter [‘shin’] in Hebrew/Aramaic.
 Greek has no “sh” letter in its alphabet, so its spelling MUST use ‘s’ [sigma].

-There are dangers in this for a number of reasons, not the least of which this can be used as a ruse to draw people into a cult that does not teach sound doctrine.
-It is well known that numerous variations in the name of Jesus have caused divisions and arguments between believers about which variation of the name of Jesus is correct.
-This is why scripture itself repeatedly tells us to keep to the Gospel given once to the saints and that means in every respect with no exceptions such as sacred names.
+We often see numerous variations in the name of Jesus causes divisions and arguments between believers about which variation of the name of Jesus is correct.
+This is why scripture itself repeatedly tells us to keep to the Gospel given once to the saints and that means in every respect with no exceptions, such as ‘sacred names’.

-There doesn’t seem to be any harm in using the Hebrew version of the name of Jesus but we should be extremely careful not to be drawn into believing that this gives us some type of special power or authority, or provides a doorway to some type of special treatment or knowledge from God, or somehow feeds our sinful carnal pride.
+Some even object to using the Hebrew version of the name of Jesus, “Yeshua” but surely that is a step too far.
+We should be very careful though not to be drawn into believing that this gives us some type of ‘extra’ special power or authority.
+Or that this would provide a doorway to some type of special treatment or knowledge from God due to our ‘secret knowledge’ – that can feed our sinful carnal pride.

 Some of those names contain “Yah”, an abbreviation of the divine tetragrammation, YHWH or Yahweh.
 If this was important or there was some magic in this, God would have told us so.
 Or else the New Testament would all have been written in Hebrew or Aramaic.